apidae-tourisme/apidae-php/README.md

 1. do your own logic about what you need;
 1. and if everything is OK, you must call "urlConfirmation".

-The library handle the first two points and the last one.
+The library handle the first two points and the last one for you!

 #### Download and extract export